Top 10 Facts About the Middleman Family Pavilion

 By adding a hospital with an Emergency Department to our thriving Specialty Care and Urgent Care services that already exist in King of Prussia, we’re creating something utterly new: a pediatric healthcare hub the size of four city blocks.
 If families that come to KOP’s Urgent Care need an Emergency Department, it’s a walk down the hall, not a trip in the car.

 When an emergency occurs, children will be treated by doctors and nurses who are experts in caring for growing bodies, from infants to teens.
 And there’s no worry about encountering the kinds of grown-up issues that are often on display at adult emergency rooms.

-Designed with families in mind, the KOP hospital will have family- and kid-friendly touches around every corner.
+Designed with families in mind, the Middleman Pavilion will have family- and kid-friendly touches around every corner.
 Every room will be for a single patient only and will be full of natural light from windows.
 Within each room, space will be dedicated to caregivers: their needs for comfort, entertainment and staying connected.
 Playrooms will enliven every floor.
 Throughout the building, bright colors will delight kids (while helping adults find their way around with ease).

 KOP is situated at the intersection of several major thoroughfares, including the Pennsylvania Turnpike, the Schuylkill Expressway, and routes 202, 422 and 476, making it easily accessed by a wide arc of communities.
 As the hospital’s opening gets closer, the appreciation grows in families from the local community, the Main Line, Delaware, the Lehigh Valley, the Princeton area, New York and beyond.